jnozzi/cocoadev.com/markdown/NSDictionary.md

-Documentation from the General/AppleDeveloperConnection:
+Documentation from the AppleDeveloperConnection:

 https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Classes/NSDictionary_Class/Reference/Reference.html

-See General/FoundationCollections for a general overview; see General/DesignDictionary for a critique of the dictionary design in general.
+See FoundationCollections for a general overview; see DesignDictionary for a critique of the dictionary design in general.

 ----**Notes:**

-Here's a little example I threw together to use General/NSDictionary with some strings.
+Here's a little example I threw together to use NSDictionary with some strings.
 It's not particularly good, but it might help you understand a little better.

  #import <Cocoa/Cocoa.h>